nastanford/KnowledgeBase/KnowledgeBase/Projects/OEM - COOP Tools.md

 ![[a.jpg]]

 ## Question
-- Can anyone be in leadership or Contact Roster that does not have a UMBGUID in the directory?
+- Can anyone be in leadership, Contact Roster, or people in the process, that does not have a UMBGUID in the directory?
 - Could these sometimes be a company or external person.